umeshpin/R-Basics/README.md

-# R-for-Bio
+# R for Biologists
-R for Biologists
+A gentle introduction to R programming for Biologist/ Bioinformations